DarkKronicle/AdvancedChatFilters/README.md

 ## Scripting

-Scripting is super powerful for text manipulation.
-By default, these are disabled and extra precautions have been taken to try to provide as much safety.
-The scope that these filters can touch are relatively small and can only access a select few Java classes.
-Still, checking code before running is important.
+Scripting is a super powerful tool for text manipulation.
+This feature is disabled by default, due to the complexity of these filters, as well as the additional resources that they may take up.

+While the scope of these scripts are extremely limited, and several measures are put in place to ensure security and stability, these scripts are still very powerful, and you should **never** run code that you don't trust

-To learn more about how to make them you can check out the `example_filters` directory and the wiki.
+To learn more about these filters, you can view the [example filters](https://github.com/DarkKronicle/AdvancedChatFilters/tree/main/example_filters) in this repository, or view [the wiki](https://github.com/DarkKronicle/AdvancedChatFilters/wiki)

 ## Credits n' more